 During the emotional visit to the Nazi Camp, The Duke and Duchess signed the visitor’s book at Stutthof concentration camp.
-After that Royal couple headed towards the Gdansk Town to experience the traditional Polish market.
+After that Royal couple headed towards Gdansk Town to experience the traditional Polish market.

-At the Polish market, the royal couple received a warm and grand welcome from Polish people.
+At the Polish market, the royal couple received a warm and grand welcome from the Polish people.

 The Duke and Duchess of Cambridge then joined the Gdańsk Mayor Pawel Adamowicz for the street party in the town market.

 The couple enjoyed the local delicacy – Goldwasser a traditional liqueur with flakes of gold and some delicious pierogi in the market.
 They were shown a demonstration of amber processing.
 Gdansk is famous for its amber as Prince William and Catherine were able to see for themselves.

 The next stop of the day was Gdansk Shakespeare theatre.
 The Prince of Wales is the patron of the theatre, where the royal couple watched a performance.

 They also met the crew members of the Shakespearean theatre and attended a small reception inside the theatre for Poles from the world of arts, culture and media

 Prince William and Catherine toured the museum and met with the founding members of Solidarity.
 At the centre, The Duke and Duchess placed cards on a solidarity wall that is covered in personal messages from the public.

-On departure, they walked through the iconic shipyard gates, a key symbol of the protests during the 1980s, before laying flowers at the foot of the Solidarity Monument to Fallen Shipyard Workers, who died during the suppression of a workers’ strike in 1970.
+On departure, they walked through the iconic shipyard gates, a key symbol of the protests during the 1980s, before laying flowers at the foot of the Solidarity Monument to Fallen Shipyard Workers, who died during the suppression of workers’ strike in 1970.

-Today, The Duchess of Cambridge, Catherine, stepped out wearing a sombre white two-piece floral ensemble from Spring Summer 2017 collection of Erdem.
+Today, The Duchess of Cambridge, Catherine, stepped out wearing a sombre white two-piece floral ensemble from the Spring Summer 2017 collection of Erdem.